 For privacy reasons, each team member has the option to disable the Account Recovery feature for their account and can re-enable it at any time.

-To disable Account Recovery for your account, select Not now on the web app or Disable Account Recovery on the desktop app in the pop-up that you receive after your admin has enabled Account Recovery for your team.
+To disable Account Recovery for your account, select Not now on the web app in the popup that you receive after your admin has enabled Account Recovery for your team.

 Sending a recovery request

 Once an admin has enabled the Account Recovery feature and a user has activated it, the user can request admin approval to recover access to their account.